opendilab/DI-engine-docs/source/04_best_practice/random_seed.rst

         self._env_dynamic_seed = dynamic_seed

 To make the environment more diverse, DI-engine also allows ``dynamic_seed`` to be enabled when many episodes are run per environment.

+The selection of random seeds is critical to the environment.
+For example, in the environmental LunarLander, the randomness of the environment is jointly determined by the randomness of the initial landing moment and the randomness in the landing process.
+For the initial moment, the lander starts from the top center of the screen, and a random initial force is applied to its center of mass to ensure that the horizontal velocity, vertical velocity, \
+angle and angular velocity are different in the initial state under different seeds. \
+At the same time, the distribution of lunar terrain will be determined according to the random number sampled.
+For the landing process, there is a Stochastic dispersion Force (Stochastic dispersion) in the lander's dynamics equation to ensure that environmental transfer functions vary among different seeds.

 As the link ``ding/envs/env/DI-engine_env_wrapper.py`` shows, first, DI-engine sets the environment seed when resetting the environment, And if ``dynamic_seed`` is True, DI-engine adds a random integer to the original seed to make each episode different.
 And reproducibility can be guaranteed by seeding this random generator.
 The random generator is usually ``numpy.random``.